 March For Our Lives, No Longer Protesting In Streets, Unveils Gun Control Plan

-With their hopes fading that lawmakers in Washington will pass new gun safety measures, young activists from March for Our Lives are out with their own plans on how to stem gun violence.
+With their hopes fading that lawmakers in Washington will pass new gun safety measures, young activists from March for Our Lives have their own plans on how to stem gun violence.

 The proposal, called A Peace Plan for a Safer America, comes a little more than two weeks after a pair of mass shootings claimed the lives of 31 people and injured dozens more in El Paso, Texas, and Dayton, Ohio.
 In the days after those shootings, President Trump signaled there was "a very strong appetite for background checks" on people seeking to purchase firearms.